tassosho/mimic2/README.md

 This tells you what your audio data looks like in the time perspective.
 This plot shows the average seconds of your audio sample per character length of the sample.

-E.g So for all 50 character samples the average audio length is 3 seconds.
+E.g. So for all 50 character samples, the average audio length is 3 seconds.
 Your data should show a linear pattern like the example above.

-Having a linear pattern for time vs character lengths is important to ensure a consistent speech rate during audio generation.
+Having a linear pattern for time vs. character lengths is vital to ensure a consistent speech rate during audio generation.

-Below is a bad example of average seconds vs character lengths in your dataset.
-You can see taht there is inconsistency towards the higher character lengths range. at 180, the average audio length was 8 seconds while at 185 the averate was 6.
+Below is a bad example of average seconds vs. character lengths in your dataset.
+You can see that there is an inconsistency towards the higher character lengths range.
+At 180, the average audio length was 8 seconds while at 185 the average was 6.

 ![badavgsec](example_visuals/bad_avgsec.png)

 ### Median Seconds vs Character Lengths
 ![medsecvslen](example_visuals/medesecvscharlen.png)

-Another perspective for time, that plots the median.
+Another perspective for the time that plots the median.

 ### Mode Seconds vs Character Lengths
 ![modesecvslen](example_visuals/modsecvscharlen.png)

-Another perspective for time, that plots the mode.
+Another perspective for the time that plots the mode.

 ### Standard Deviation vs Character Lengths
 ![stdvslen](example_visuals/stdvscharlen.png)

 Plots the standard deviation or spread of your dataset.
-The standard deviation should stay in a range no bigger then 0.8.
+The standard deviation should stay in a range no larger than 0.8.

-E.g For samples with 100 character lengths, the average audio length is 6 seconds.
-According to the chart above, 100 character lenghs has an std of about 0.6.
-That means most samples in the 100 character length range should be no more then 6.6 seconds and no less then 5.2 seconds.
+E.g. For samples with 100 character lengths, the average audio length is 6 seconds.
+According to the chart above, 100 character lengths have an std of about 0.6.
+That means most samples in the 100 character length range should be no more than 6.6 seconds and no less than 5.2 seconds.

-Having a low standard deviation is important to ensure a consistent speech rate during audio generation.
+Having a low standard deviation is vital to ensure a consistent speech rate during audio generation.

 Below is an example of a bad distribution of standard deviations.